natenauman/natenauman.github.io/b_projects.md

 ---
 layout: landing
 title: Projects
-description: Portfolio of academic projects
+description: This is a portfolio of my favorite electrical and computer engineering projects
 image: assets/images/hardware.jpg
 nav-menu: true
 ---